ElrikGroupCo/docs-flightsayer/flight_status.md

     + iata (string, required) - IATA airport code
     + city (string, required) - airport city name
     + name (string, required) - full airport name

+## HistoricalPerformance (object)
+Historical arrival performance of this flight (or flights that are similar) over the last 6o days.

++ Attributes

+    + arrival_delay (array[number], required) - An array of 60 values representing the historical arrival performance of this flight over the last 60 days.
+Each value represents the number of minutes from the scheduled arrival time (negative number means an early arrival, positive means a late arrival).
+The first value is 60 days ago and the last value in the array is yesterday.
+The following special numbers represent special cases:
+        + `10000` - no flight (flight was not on the schedule on this day)
+        + `10001` - no data (flight is in the schedule for this day, but arrival time data is missing)
+        + `10002` - cancellation (flight was cancelled on this day)
+        + `10003` - diversion (flight was diverted on this day)
+    + last_updated (timestamp, required) - time at which arrival_delay was last updated

+## WeatherForecast (object)
+Weather forecast information at origin or destination airport

++ Attributes

+  + summary (string, required) - summary of weather conditions
+  + temperature(number or array[number], required) - temperature during an hour (for hourly forecast) or array representing low and high temperatures for the day
+  + precipitation (number, required) - probability that it will rain
+  + hourly (boolean, required) - true if this object represents an hourly forecast, else it's a daily forecast

 ## RealtimeStatusSource (enum[string])
 Indicates the source of the real time data